 Be cautious of attracting offers

-Install and keep your AV programs updated
+Install and keep your Antivirus programs updated

-It is essential to ensure that all the automatic updates are appropriately accomplished.
+It is essential to ensure that all automatic updates are appropriately accomplished.
 You should also make a habit of downloading the current signatures first.
 Moreover, keep a check that all the updates are done on time.
 Also, scan your system for all possible infections and viruses.

 Make use of your email software